 - Hire A Mobile App Development Company – Get an experienced mobile app development company that has developed successful healthcare apps to develop a HIPAA compliant mobile app for you.

-- Encryption of Data – All the protected health information stored in the app should be protected through encryption.
+- Encryption of Data – All the PHI stored in the app should be protected through encryption.
 Link back-end servers on HTTPS to mobile apps through App transport security for data encryption.

 - Automatic Logoff – The app should automatically log the user off after a few seconds in case the user forgets to log off.
-This would protect the user information from being accessed by an unauthorized party.
+This would protect user information from unauthorized access.

-- Regular Updates – Mobile devices are prone to threats and attacks, which can be prevented by providing regular updates for the app and alerting the user to update the most recent version to fix bugs and avoid threats.
+- Regular Updates – Mobile devices are prone to threats and attacks.
+Preventing these attacks is possible by providing regular updates for the app and alerting the user to update the most recent version to fix bugs and avoid threats.

 - Audit Logging – Audit logging enables the app to monitor logs and activities such as data changes, file access details, new users and other information.
 These logs help in monitoring and controlling access to and use of PHI.